Electronic catch and position reporting

-An electronic device for reporting catch can help by automating information about you, and letting you select consistent options from menus when reporting on things like fish
+An electronic device for reporting catch can help by automating information about you, and letting you select consistent options from menus when reporting on things like fish stocks.

-Slide Second part of It’s more accurate
+Slide: Second part of It’s more accurate

 Your catch reporting technology will let you know almost immediately if our system detects an error.
 We’ll cover all of this in more detail in a while.

-With position reporting, all the information is sent automatically, so all you need to do is turn the device on at the start of a trip (and make sure it’s working), and off
+With position reporting, all the information is sent automatically, so all you need to do is turn the device on at the start of a trip (and make sure it’s working), and off at the end.

 Nothing else is required in-between, so this is less of a problem from an errors point of view.